 Malpensa Express is the fastest way to get to Como.
 To reach Como from Milan-Malpensa Airport, proceed as follows: Take the Malpensa Express (departing from both terminals) to Milan and get off at Saronno (after about 20 minutes) at Saronno train station, take the train from Milano Cadorna to Como Lago (40 minutes).

-One of the easiest ways to get to Como from Orio al Serio Airport is to first take one of the shuttle services just outside the airport to Milan Central Station (1-hour ride).
+One of the easiest ways to get to Como from Orio al Serio Airport is to take one of the shuttle services just outside the airport to Milan Central Station (a one-hour ride).
 Then, take the train to Como S. Giovanni station (40 minutes).

-The easiest way to get to Como from Milan-Linate Airport is to first take one of the shuttle services just outside the airport to Milan Central Station (30-minute ride).
+The easiest way to get to Como from Milan-Linate Airport is to take one of the shuttle services just outside the airport to Milan Central Station (a 30-minute ride).
 Then, take the train to Como S. Giovanni station (40 minutes).

 Travel Tip: When in Como, take the C10 bus to reach western towns like Cernobbio, Argegno, Tremezzina, or Menaggio, or the C30 bus for eastern towns like Nesso or Bellagio.
 You can also use the lake transportation service.